Week 3: Effective Data Visualizations

 Even better - what’s your point?

-One last piece of advice - whenever you make your graph, start with all gray data elements.
+Whenever you make your graph, start with all gray data elements.

 This will force you to be purposeful and strategic in your use of color, labels, and other elements.